Severe Weather Preparedness

 • Follow your local Emergency Management Agency and RIEMA on Facebook at facebook.com/RhodeIslandEMA and Twitter at @NarragansettEMA and @RhodeIslandEMA for winter-related preparedness tips and winter storm updates.

-• Visit Narragansett EMA's Preparedness for Residents page to sign up for Everbridge and recieve free emergency alerts and notifications.
+• Visit Narragansett EMA's Preparedness for Residents page to sign up for CodeRed and receive free emergency alerts and notifications.

 • Visit RIEMA’s website at www.riema.ri.gov to sign up for CodeRED and receive free emergency alerts.